aminobelyamani/covid-19-world-map/README.md

 ## Feedback
 Please feel free to reach out with any feedback or questions on my twitter account.
 ## License
 This repository is under the MIT [license](https://github.com/aminobelyamani/covid-19-world-map/blob/master/LICENSE).
 You have the permission to use the code and data, provided the source and authors are credited.
-Third-party data (*Our World In Data* and *Worldometers*) is subject to the license terms from the respective third-party authors.
+Third-party data (*Our World In Data* and *Worldometer*) is subject to the license terms from the respective third-party authors.
 ## Author
 This PWA (*Progressive Web Application*) was created and developed by [Amino Belyamani](https://aminobelyamani.com).
 USA chart data was collected, compiled, and processed by Amino Belyamani.